-The Northern Gateway Pipelines threaten British Columbia’s Great Bear Rainforest, home the Kermode white spirit bear, enabling the destructive Alberta oil sands.
+The Northern Gateway Pipelines would have threatened British Columbia’s Great Bear Rainforest, home the Kermode white spirit bear, enabling the destructive Alberta oil sands.
+Upon taking office in 2015, Prime Minister of Canada Justin Trudeau imposed a ban on oil tanker traffic on the North Coast of British Columbia, effectively killing the project.
+Yet, the tar sands industry will keep trying…

 Toxic Mix: Tar Sands Oil – Tankers – Pristine Wilderness